Arg0s1080/mrz/README.rst

                                  Non-mandatory field.
 Empty string by default
         optional_data2   (str):  Optional personal data at the discretion of the issuing State.
                                  Non-mandatory field.
 Empty string by default
-        transliterat        passport_number  (str):  Passport number
+        transliteration (dict):  Transliteration dictionary for non-ascii chars.
+Latin based by default force           (bool):  Disables checks for country, nationality and document_type fields.

-ion (dict): Transliteration dictionary for non-ascii chars.
-Latin based by default force (bool): Disables checks for country, nationality and document\_type fields.
-Allows to use 3-letter-codes not included in the countries dictionary and to use document\_type codes without restrictions.
+                                 Allows to use 3-letter-codes not included in the countries dictionary and to use document_type codes without restrictions.

 TD2
 ^^^